 How can I further verify that a tenant’s ESA letter is real?

-If, for some reason, you still have doubts, you can try contacting the provider to verify they wrote the letter.
+If, for some reason, you still have doubts, you can try contacting the provider to verify that they wrote the letter.
 Be mindful, however, that you shouldn’t inquire about the tenant’s mental health history.
 The provider may also refuse to disclose information due to client confidentiality, in which case you’ll need the tenant’s permission to speak to them.

 What can’t I ask regarding a tenant’s emotional support animal?